asyncfast/amgi/README.md

 - **Standards-based**: Based on [AsyncAPI](https://www.asyncapi.com/), and [JSON Schema](https://json-schema.org/).
 The
   framework should allow for easy documentation generation

-- **Clean Implementation**: Each protocol should be implemented well, this means easy to use, and as optimal as possible
+- **Clean Implementation**: Each protocol should be implemented well; this means easy to use, and as optimal as possible

 ## Documentation